theoneandonlyshadow/Echo-Relay/README.md

 # TODO

-- make responsive website
+- make responsive website    `partial done`
 - multiple drive accs / apis
 - if block to check storage remaining in each drive accs and push files to the one with most storage
 - delete file option after uploading
 - password protection of the file
 - shorten url
 - input key
-- 7 gigs storage
+- 7 gigs storage    `1 gigs given for now`
 - admin dashboard
 - active user count in admin dash
 - filter bots